jborichevskiy/up-and-to-the-right/content/posts/friends-in-nature.md

  - I would prefer to know every person in the initial group or at least have a strong mutual connection.
 We would either meet up in person or do video calls prior to committing to make sure everyone feels comfortable.

-At least one person would have a car useable by anyone for errands, shopping, etc. There will be laundry in-unit.
+At least one person would have a car useable by anyone for errands, shopping, etc. The nearest town would probably be a half-hour away, and the nearest city less than two hours driving.
+There will be laundry in-unit.

 #### Where?